kaleem-peeroo/AutoPerf/README.md

 # System Story

-This is how AP generally works in terms of a sequence of steps.
+This is an overview of how the system will work from start to finish.

 1. Validate connections to machines in config.
 2. Restart all machines.